sergeballif/NSC-Math-181/Specifications.md

 Problems and Miniprojects differ from other work in the class in that they involve written communication, and not just giving answers to problems.
 Therefore the specifications for work on these items are more complex and focus mainly on writing, communication, and style.
 Recall that work on these items is assessed at one of three levels -- _Mastery_, _Progressing_, or _Novice_.

-### General rules for Mastery level work on Problems and Miniprojects
+### General rules for Mastery level work on Problems, Teaching Items, and Miniprojects

 Attaining Mastery level on one of these items requires that you be aware of the four different kinds of error that can occur when doing significant work in mathematics.